tatmanblue/ironbar/publish/DEPLOY.md

 Start boot node by running `docker-compose -f boot_node.docker-compose.yaml up --build`

 ## Starting up a child_node
-Start a child node  by running `docker-compose -f child_node.docker-compose.yaml up --build`
+Start a child node  by running `docker-compose -f child_node.docker-compose.yaml up --build`.
+At this time, the docker compose artifacts do not manually create more child nodes and it has to be done manually.

 ## If you want to run a two node system
 Run `docker-compose -f two_node.docker-compose.yaml up --build`